 A rotation diet is used to control food allergies by eating same-type foods on planned days and then waiting four days before eating them again.
 For example, a food will be consumed every four days (chicken on Monday; then no chicken again until Friday).
 This diet minimizes constant immune response to foods and reduces inflammation […]

 Children with sound sensitivities, auditory processing issues and speech delays may benefit from listening therapies.
 Listening therapies are said to “retrain the brain” using specific pitches, sounds and frequencies.

 Many individuals with autism have immune dysfunction which can be treated.
-Get an appointment with an immunologist or a Medical Academy of Pediatric Special Needs (MAPS) doctor to run immune system assessment labs.
+Get an appointment with an immunologist or a functional medicine doctor to run labs.
 Discuss oral immunoglobulin, or intravenous immunoglobulin (IVIG) with your doctor.

 Knowing even the basics about educational law will save you time and money for the many years your child will be in school.
 Attend trainings, conferences and webinars, read books and ask questions.

 State and federal legislation can greatly impact your child’s education, services and adulthood options.
 Get involved and stay involved in legislative efforts.
 TACA Blog is a great place to learn about some of the important legislation that may affect your family.